biod/sambamba/INSTALL.md

 ## Install Sambamba from source

-After checking out the source from github with git submodules is is possibleto install the build tools with GNU Guix
+After checking out the source from github with git submodules it is possible to install the build tools with GNU Guix

     guix package -i gcc-toolchain gdb bash ld-wrapper ldc which python git